What is the appeal of Mitsuba? We also introduce recipes that make use of their features!

 How to make it

-1. Cut off the roots of the honeybees, divide them into 2-3 equal parts, and cut the cheese into 1cm cubes.
-Shred the chicken breast and sprinkle 2 tablespoons of sake and a little salt.
-I'll massage the grilled seaweed.
+1. Cut off the root of the mitsuba and cut it into 2-3 equal pieces.
+Cut the cheese into 1cm cubes.
+Cut the chicken breast into thin strips and sprinkle with 2 tablespoons of sake and a little salt.
+Rub the roasted nori seaweed

-2. Combine eggs and cold water to make 2 cups, add 100g of flour and baking powder and lightly mix to make a batter.
+2. Combine the eggs and cold water to make 2 cups, add 100g of flour and baking powder and mix lightly to make the batter

-3. Sprinkle 1 with 2 tablespoons of flour, combine with 2 and fry in oil heated to 180°C. Serve with mustard if you like.
+3. Coat 1 with 2 tablespoons of flour, combine with 2, and fry in oil heated to 180°C. Garnish with mustard to taste

 Member Login